jnahra/Pita-Sales-Time-Series-Forecast/README.md

 # Evaluation

-Now that I have determined the best time series model, the real test: is my sales forecast model better than current orders?
+Now that I have determined the best time series model, the real test: Is my sales forecast model better than current orders?
 In order to make that comparison, I attempt to compare apples to apples.
 Orders are placed five times per week, so I manipulate my daily sales forecast to match the form of the orders.
 As per the store manager, I assume any order over 54 packages of pita will be known ahead of time, and thus I add in those orders to my model as if I had predicted them with 100% accuracy.

 This may be overly generous, as it does not appear that the storefront always orders as if they knew large orders were coming.
 However, strangely the sales are still made on those days.
 More digging may be required on this front.
 Fortunately, it's likely not only one-sided, as there are also likely smaller orders known ahead of time by the store front that my model is forecasting.